-- 15.24'At cost' requirements apply to contracts for goods and services from a related party agreed on or after 7 November 2013. - 15.25'At cost' requirements apply to contracts for goods and services from a related party exceeding £2,500, cumulatively, in any one financial year.
-Where a contract takes the Trust's cumulative annual total with the related party beyond £2,500, the element above £2,500 must be at no more than cost. - 15.26If any of the parties outlined in 14.22 are based in, or work from, the Trust's premises, the Trust will agree an appropriate sum to be paid to the Trust for use of the premises, unless the party is conducting work on behalf of the Trust. - 15.27'At cost' requirements apply to legal advice or audit services when the organisation's partner directly managing the service is a member or trustee of the Trust, but not in other cases. - 15.28The Trust will ensure that any agreement with an individual or organisation referred to in 14.23 is procured through an open and fair process and is: - Supported by a statement of assurance from the individual or organisation to the Trust confirming their charges do not exceed the cost of the goods or services. - On the basis of an open book agreement including a requirement for the supplier to demonstrate clearly, if requested, that their charges do not exceed the cost of supply. - 15.29The cost will be the full cost of all the resources used in supplying the goods or services and will not include any profit.
-Full cost includes: - All direct costs the costs of any materials and labour used directly in producing the goods or services - Indirect costs a proportionate and reasonable share of fixed and variable overheads
+'At cost' requirements apply to contracts for goods and services from a related party agreed on or after 7 November 2013.

+'At cost' requirements apply to contracts for goods and services from a related party exceeding £2,500, cumulatively, in any one financial year.
+Where a contract takes the Trust's cumulative annual total with the related party beyond £2,500, the element above £2,500 must be at no more than cost.

+If any of the parties outlined above are based in, or work from, the Trust's premises, the Trust will agree an appropriate sum to be paid to the Trust for use of the premises, unless the party is conducting work on behalf of the Trust.

+'At cost' requirements apply to legal advice or audit services when the organisation's partner directly managing the service is a member or trustee of the Trust, but not in other cases.

+The Trust will ensure that any agreement with an individual or organisation referred to for 'at cost' considerations is procured through an open and fair process and is:

+Supported by a statement of assurance from the individual or organisation to the Trust confirming their charges do not exceed the cost of the goods or services.

+On the basis of an open book agreement including a requirement for the supplier to demonstrate clearly, if requested, that their charges do not exceed the cost of supply.

+The cost will be the full cost of all the resources used in supplying the goods or services and will not include any profit.
+Full cost includes:

+- All direct costs the costs of any materials and labour used directly in producing the goods or services - Indirect costs a proportionate and reasonable share of fixed and variable overheads

-16 Payroll
+Payroll

-- 16.1 Payroll forms the largest element of the school budget and it is, therefore, essential that financial procedures and internal controls in relation to payroll are properly implemented. - 16.2 All payroll transactions relating to Trust staff, permanent or casual, will be processed through the payroll system.
-Payments for employment will not be made through any other mechanism. - 16.3 Each academy within the Trust will act in accordance with the Teachers' Pay Policy and Support Staff Pay Policy. - 16.4 Payroll is notified of any staff absence using the absence recording system. - 16.5 The payroll manager is responsible for ensuring that: - Payments are made only to bona fide employees.
+Payroll forms the largest element of the school budget and it is, therefore, essential that financial procedures and internal controls in relation to payroll are properly implemented.

+All payroll transactions relating to Trust staff, permanent or casual, will be processed through the payroll system.
+Payments for employment will not be made through any other mechanism.

+Each school within the Trust will act in accordance with the Teachers' Pay Policy and Support Staff Pay Policy.

+Payroll is notified of any staff absence using the absence recording system.

+The Payroll /Administration Manager is responsible for ensuring that:

-- Payments are in accordance with individuals' conditions of employment. - Deductions, including income tax, national insurance and pensions, are properly administered. - Payments are made only in respect of services provided to the school. - Amendments to the payroll are properly authorised and processed. - 16.6 The payroll manager, in collaboration with the payroll officers, is responsible for keeping the staff payroll database up-to-date via the designated recording system.
-This will include the following information about staff members: - Salary - Bank account details - Taxation status - Personal details - Any deductions or allowances payable - 16.7 The head of human resources will randomly select one employee each month and check the calculation of gross to net pay, to ensure that the payroll system is operating correctly. - 16.8 Payroll is continuously monitored and reviewed by the head of human resources to ensure any changes have been implemented correctly and the information is up-to-date. - 16.9 Information about the gender pay gap in the Trust is published on the Trust's website and on the government's reporting website (https://www.gov.uk/report-gender-pay-gap-data)
+- Payments are made only to bona fide employees. - Payments are in accordance with individuals' conditions of employment. - Deductions, including income tax, national insurance and pensions, are properly administered by the external payroll company - Payments are made only in respect of services provided to the school or service. - Amendments to the payroll are properly authorised by headteachers and central team leaders, before being processed.

+The Payroll / Administration Manager, in collaboration with the payroll officers, is responsible for keeping the staff payroll database up-to-date via the designated recording system.
+This will include the following information about staff members:

+- Salary

+- Bank account details

+- Taxation status

+- Personal details - Any deductions or allowances payable